 Upon meeting certain conditions and serving a disproportionately high share of Texas' and South Carolina's low income patients, five of our facilities located in Texas and one facility located in South Carolina received additional reimbursement from each state's DSH fund.
-The Texas and South Carolina programs have been renewed for each state's 2011 fiscal years (covering the period of October 1, 2010 through September 30, 2011 for each state).
-In connection with these DSH programs, included in our financial results was an aggregate of \$54 million during 2010, \$56 million during 2009 and \$42 million during 2008.
-Failure to renew these DSH programs beyond their scheduled termination dates, failure of our hospitals that currently receive DSH payments to qualify for future DSH funds under these programs, or reductions in reimbursements, could have a material adverse effect on our future results of operations.
-Assuming that the Texas and South Carolina programs are renewed for each state's 2012 fiscal years at amounts similar to the 2011 fiscal year amounts, we estimate our aggregate reimbursements pursuant to these programs to be \$47 million during 2011.
+The Texas and South Carolina programs have been renewed for each state's 2012 fiscal years (covering the period of October 1, 2011 through September 30, 2012 for each state).
+In connection with these DSH programs, included in our financial results was an aggregate of \$45 million during 2011, \$54 million during 2010 and \$56 million during 2009.
+Assuming that the Texas and South Carolina programs are renewed for each state's 2013 fiscal years, at amounts similar to the 2012 fiscal year amounts, we estimate our aggregate reimbursements pursuant to these programs to be approximately \$45 million during 2012.
+Failure to renew these DSH programs beyond their scheduled termination dates, failure of the public hospitals to provide the necessary IGTs for the states' share of the DSH programs, failure of our hospitals that currently receive DSH payments to qualify for future DSH funds under these programs, or reductions in reimbursements, could have a material adverse effect on our future results of operations.